-Prospective students should submit the following required credentials prior to the date of desired registration:
+Prospective students should submit the following required creden-tials prior to the date of desired registration:

-- 1. An application for admission. - 2.
-American College Test (ACT) Student Profile Report.
-(In accordance with state law, ACT scores are required for placement in math, English, and reading.) - 3.
-An official high school transcript that includes date of graduation or results of the General Education Development test (GED) or official transcripts from previous colleges or universities.
-(A tentative admission decision can be made on the basis of a sevensemester high school transcript.) - Provide proof of immunization for rubella and (2) measles.
-(Arkansas state law requires all full-time students born after 1-1-57 to provide proof of two separate immunization dates.)
+- 1. An application for admission. - American College Test (ACT, SAT, or Compass) Student Profile Report.
+(In accordance with state law, scores are required for placement in math, English, and reading.) - 3.
+An official high school transcript that includes date of graduation, or results of the General Education Development test (GED), or official transcripts from previous colleges or universities.
+(A tentative admission decision can be made on the basis of a seven-semester high school transcript.) - 4.
+Provide proof of immunization for rubella and (2) measles.
+(Arkansas state law requires all full-time students born after January 1, 1957 to provide proof of two separate immunization dates.)

-Students who misrepresent facts on applications for admission will be dropped from the University and their admission cancelled immediately.
+Students who misrepresent facts on applications for admission may be immediately dropped from the University and their admission cancelled.